Ebazhanov/monday-json/TASK.md

-# CODE CHALLENGE

-We kindly ask you to solve the following code challenge (in Java, Kotlin or Python) as part of our selection process.

 ## Addressline

 An address provider returns addresses only with concatenated street names and numbers.
 Our own system on the other hand has separate fields for street name and street number.